 1.86 liter of water on the average.

-factors affect the rate of transpiration including the availability of soil water.
+factors affect the rate of transpiration in plants including the availability of soil water.
 But assuming, for the sake of further

 elaboration on the importance of transpiration in plants and in crop